jcsirot/digest.js/README.md

 Overview
 --------
-**digest.js** is a javascript library implementing cryptographic digest algorithms and (in a near future) HMAC algorithms.
+**digest.js** is a javascript library implementing cryptographic digest and HMAC algorithms.

-**digest.js** is designed for modern web browsers and requires the [W3C Typed Arrays](http://www.khronos.org/registry/typedarray/specs/latest/) support. digest.js has been successfully tested with Chrome 11 and Firefox 4 (Since Firefox 4 does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))
+**digest.js** is designed for modern web browsers and requires the [W3C Typed Arrays](http://www.khronos.org/registry/typedarray/specs/latest/) support. digest.js has been successfully tested with these web browsers:

++ Chrome 11
++ Firefox 4 (WARNING: since Firefox does not support the `Dataview` API, you should use the [David Flanagan's emulation](https://github.com/davidflanagan/DataView.js))
++ Safari 5.1

 ### Supported algorithms: